jaygmx/docs/content/en/docs/Linux/GNU/diffutils.md

 You can specify the default value of the `--quoting-style` option with the environment variable `QUOTING_STYLE`.
-If that environment variable is not set, the default value is ‘`shell`’, but this default may change in a future version of `patch`.
+If that environment variable is not set, the default value is ‘`ash`’, but this default may change in a future version of `patch`.

 ------------------------------------------------------------------------